RULES & REGULATIONS

-2. Send ONE (1) BOTTLE per entry.
+2. Send ONE (1) BOTTLE per entry, multiple entries in one shipment is acceptable.
 Still wines must be submitted in standard 750 ml wine bottles.
 Ice wines or late harvest wines can be submitted in 375 ml bottles.
 Meads and Hard Ciders can be submitted in 12 oz. or 22 oz. beer bottles.
 Sparkling wines must be in champagne bottles with proper closure and wire.
 All bottles must be free of wax, decorative labels and capsules.
 However, an identification label will be required on the bottle as detailed in rule #5.

 3. Entry fee is $25 U.S. dollars (or $25 Canadian dollars) for each wine entered.
 Each individual person is allowed up to a total of 15 entries.
 You may enter in as many categories as you wish.
 Make checks payable to WineMaker.
 Only U.S. or Canadian funds will be accepted.
 On your check write the number of entries (no more than 15 total) and the name of the entrant if different from the name on the check.
 Entry fees are non-refundable.